 The table shows real-life examples of calls to a net-users' tech-support line studied by Sara Kiesler and colleagues from Carnegie Mellon University as part of their HomeNet project (Internet home use in Pittsburgh).

 It is easy to laugh at these examples.
-Indeed, given that the date of this column is April 1, I need to emphasize that the examples are real: users do indeed behave like this when they are unfamiliar with a system.
+Indeed, given that the date of this column is April 1, I need to emphasize that the examples are real [despite the publication date, this article is not an April Fool's joke]: users do indeed behave like this when they are unfamiliar with a system.
 Furthermore, these users were not particularly stupid: just average people without a lot of computer experience.

 Please keep these examples in mind as you develop Web user interfaces.
 As long as the Internet keeps doubling every year, there will always be 50 percent of the users who have less than a year's experience.
 Some proportion of your users will have this kind of questions too, unless you design out every last opportunity for making errors.